artokun/r3f-wasm-rust-worker-example/README.md

 ```

 4. Test by running `cargo run` in the wasm directory.
-5. Delete generated files in wasm directory.
-6. Rename main.rs to lib.rs
+5. Rename main.rs to lib.rs
-7. Comment out `main()` function from lib.rs
+6. Remove `main()` function from lib.rs
-8. Watch as a target folder is created and everything fixes itself.
+7. Watch as a target folder is created and everything fixes itself.
-9. Eject
-10. Add wasm dependencies `yarn add @wasm-tool/wasm-pack-plugin wasm-loader`
+8. Add wasm dependencies `yarn add @wasm-tool/wasm-pack-plugin wasm-loader`
-11. Import `const WasmPackPlugin = require("@wasm-tool/wasm-pack-plugin");` at the top of `config/webpack.config.js`
+9. Import `const WasmPackPlugin = require("@wasm-tool/wasm-pack-plugin");` at the top of `config/webpack.config.js`
-12. Search for `HtmlWebpackPlugin` in `config/webpack.config.js` and add the following lines AFTER it:
+10. Search for `HtmlWebpackPlugin` in `config/webpack.config.js` and add the following lines AFTER it:

 ```js
 new WasmPackPlugin({